-The original Lower Snake River Compensation Program production target of 19,445 adults back to the project area upstream of Lower Granite Dam was based on a smolt-to-adult survival rate of 0.87%.
-To date, program SARs have not met these planning guidelines.
+The original Lower Snake River Compensation Program production target of 8,000 adults back to the project area upstream of Lower Granite Dam was based on a smolt-to-adult survival rate of 0.8 to 0.87%.
+With the exception of return year 2000 and 2001, the program has not met its adult return target.
 This is not due to lower than expected "in-hatchery" performance.
+Typically, egg survival to the eyed stage of development averages 80% or better for the McCall Fish Hatchery.
+Survival from ponding to release is typically greater than 80%.
+Egg survival information is presented in the following table.